Obscured man wearing a white tee and open flannel button-up counts hundred-dollar bills.

 You only pay interest on the amount you borrow

-In other words, let’s say you’re approved for a $2,000 Line of Credit but you only need to withdraw $500 to cover an urgent appliance repair bill.
-You’ll only pay interest on the $500 until you’ve either repaid that amount (plus interest) or you draw more money from your credit line.
+Here's an example: Let’s say you’re approved for a $2,000 line of credit but you only need $500 to cover an urgent appliance repair bill.
+You’ll pay interest on the $500 only, not the remaining $1,500 you haven't touched.

 You can enjoy financial flexibility

-Just because you have an open Line of Credit doesn't mean you have to use it.
-Instead, you can open it when interest rates are low and keep it open until you need to access the funds.
+Having an open line of credit doesn't mean you have to use it right away.
+You can open one now and keep it available until the moment you actually need it.

 ➢RELATED: How to Use a Line of Credit to Pay Off Debt